 The Oregon Coast

-The Oregon Coast is arguably one of the most breathtaking coastal lines in the U.S. As a photographer who purely specializes in elopements along the West Coast, the Oregon Coast is hands-down my favorite coast.
+The Oregon Coast is arguably one of the most breathtaking coastal lines in the United States.
+As someone who has traveled the entire West and East Coast, I can guarantee you that there is nothing out there like the Oregon Coast.
 There are a variety of different elopement locations from south to north, all of which are unique and vastly different from each other.
 A majority of couples looking to elope in Oregon tend to gravitate towards an Oregon Coast elopement.

 Ecola State Park